OVITO’s Python programming interface allows you to write your own modifier functions that participate in the

 main program, giving it the chance to process waiting user input events or repaint the viewports:

 in the code above.
+The

 yield statement does not return

-and the Python function execution is discontinued.
+control back to the function and execution is discontinued.

 yield statement.
 For example: